Visyond/website-hugo/site/content/solutions/pevc.md

         file: /img/2019-02 Share Project Panel Slide Expanded.png
         title: Share Only Specific Worksheets and Reports
     image: /img/2019-02 Interactive Presentation.png
-    subtitle: "Interactive data visualizations.\r\n<br> \r\nSelf-service on ‘what-if’ questions.\r\n<br> \r\nSpreadsheet-driven dashboards."
+    subtitle: "Self-service analysis automation.\n<br> \r\nCollaborative scenario planning.\n<br> \r\nSpreadsheet-driven ‘what-if’ dashboards."
-    title: Visualize How Changes Affect KPIs
+    title: Understand KPIs and Their Response to Change
   - benefitsList:
       - text: >-
-          Collaborate on spreadsheets and know who contributed what, when and why
+          Collaborate on investment projects and know who contributed what, when and why
       - text: >-
-          Consolidate data without trouble of going through email threads and attachments
+          Gather data without trouble of going through email threads and attachments
       - text: >-
           Avoid exposing sensitive data and shield collaborators from unnecessary information
       - text: >-
           Establish a single place to store all your spreadsheet data - changes, assumptions, documents and conversations
-    descr: "Have experts fill shared worksheets with their data, and use the data to update any predictive model you have.
-Data-entry people will only see their specific data entry worksheets and add supporting documents and comments directly inside the relevant cells.\r\n<br><br>\r\nMultiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.\r"
+    descr: "Have portfolio companies fill shared worksheets with their data, and use that data to update the fund performance according to any predictive model you have.
+Each portfolio company will only see their specific data entry worksheets and add supporting documents and comments directly inside the relevant cells. <br><br>\r\nMultiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.\r"
     files:
       - descr: >-
           Unlike other spreadsheets, multiple assumptions can coexist in a cell